Higher U(1)-gerbe connections in geometric prequantization: Motivation

-Once formulated this way as the geometry of stacks in the higher slice topos over the smooth moduli stack of principal connections, it is clear that there is a natural generalization of traditional prequantum geometry, hence of regular contact geometry, obtained by interpreting these diagrams in {higher differential geometry} with smooth moduli stacks of principal bundles and principal connections refined to {higher smooth moduli stacks} \cite{FScSt, NikolausSchreiberStevensonI, NikolausSchreiberStevensonII}.
-Morever, by carefully abstracting the minimum number of axioms on the ambient toposes actually needed in order to express the relevant constructions (this we discuss in \ref{HigherDifferentialGeometryInIntroduction}) one obtains generalizations to various other flavors of higher/derived geometry, such as higher/derived supergeometry.
+where the vertical morphism $\mathbf{B}U(1)_{}\mathrm{conn}\to \mathbf{B}U(1)$ is the obvious forgetful morphism.
+Differentiating this action, one obtains a canonical action of the Poisson bracket Lie algebra of a (prequantized) symplectic manifold on the vector space of its prequantum states.
+We show below in Section \ref{TheHigherPoissonBracketExtension} that this construction sends a Hamiltonian function $H \in C^\infty(X)$ to the associated prequantum operator $O_H$ acting on a prequantum state $\psi$ as

+where the first term is the covariant derivative of the prequantum state $\psi$ along the Hamiltonian vector field $v_H$ corresponding to $H$.
+This is the traditional formula for the action of the Poisson algebra on prequantum states, see for instance {\cite[p.
+94]{BatesWeinstein}}.

+Once prequantum geometry is formulated this way in terms of the slice over the smooth stack of $U(1)$-principal connections, it is clear how it may naturally be promoted to {higher differential geometry}, simply by replacing the stack $\mathbf{B}U(1)_{\mathrm{conn}}$ by its higher versions $\mathbf{B}^nU(1)_{\mathrm{conn}}$, for $n\geq 1$ \cite{FScSt, NikolausSchreiberStevensonI, NikolausSchreiberStevensonII}.
+For instance, $\mathbf{B}^2U(1)_{\mathrm{conn}}$ is the higher moduli stack of $U(1)$-bundle gerbes with connections, and the Wess-Zumino-Witten gerbe is naturally interpreted as a map $G\to \mathbf{B}^2U(1)_{\mathrm{conn}}$ giving a prequantization of the canonical closed 3-form on a compact simple and simply connected Lie group $G$ in this context.
+We discuss this example below in Section \ref{ExtendedWZW}.
-Just as traditional prequantum geometry and contact geometry is of interest in itself, this natural refinement to higher geometry is of interest in itself, and is one motivation for studying higher prequantum geometry.
-For instance in \ref{Examples} we indicate how various higher central extensions of interest in {string geometry} can be constructed as higher Heisenberg-group extensions in higher prequantum geometry.

-But the strongest motivation for studying traditional prequantum geometry is, as the name indicates, as a means in quantum mechanics and quantum field theory.
-In the next section \ref{TheNeedForHigherPrequantumGeometryFromExtendedLocalGeometricQuantization} we discuss how the generalization of traditional geometric quantization to local (`'extended'') quantum field theory involves higher geometric prequantum theory.
+Just as traditional prequantum geometry is of interest in itself, this higher prequantum geometry is of interest in itself, and this is one of the motivations for studying higher prequantum geometry.
+But the strongest motivation for studying prequantum geometry is, as the name indicates, as a means in quantum mechanics and quantum field theory.
+In the next section \ref{TheNeedForHigherPrequantumGeometryFromExtendedLocalGeometricQuantization} we discuss how the generalization of traditional geometric quantization to local ``extended'' quantum field theory involves higher geometric prequantum theory.
+As an example, in Section \ref{Examples} we indicate how various higher central extensions of interest in {string geometry} can be constructed as higher Heisenberg-group extensions in higher prequantum geometry.